liferay/liferay-docs/userGuide/en/chapters/07-collaboration-suite.markdown

 Just like siblings have common features inherited from their parents, applications that ship with Liferay also share common features.
-These include look and feel, communication, scoping, sharing, permissions, archive configurations, and exporting/importing portlet data.
+These include look and feel, communication, scoping, sharing, permissions, archive configurations, exporting/importing portlet data, and the recycle bin.
 So before we get into the nitty gritty of the applications themselves, it's best to cover these common features first, starting with the look and feel configuration options.

 ### Look and Feel